 - 4.4.9 Available employment land is defined as land allocated for employment purposes or land that has extant planning permission.
 The Council published an updated Employment Land Supply Background Paper in June 2019.
-This paper concludes that sufficient land is allocated and available for employment use based on availability figures for 2017/18. - 4.4.10 In further updating so that the latest situation is accounted for, there is 27,108sq.m. of permitted employment floorspace (net) within the Borough, as well as 81.13 hectares of available employment land through allocated and permitted sites as of 31st March 2019.
+This paper concludes that sufficient land is allocated and available for employment use based on availability figures for 2017/18. - 4.4.10 In further updating so that the latest situation is accounted for, there is 42,790sq.m. of permitted employment floorspace (net) within the Borough, as well as 88.60 hectares of available employment land through allocated and permitted sites as of 31st March 2020.
+This is an increase from 27,108sq.m. of permitted employment floorspace and 81.13 hectares of available employment land as of 31st March 2019.
 51.24 hectares of this available employment land is that which constitutes existing allocations.
-Table 4.12 provides a breakdown of this permitted floorspace and permitted and allocated employment land.
+Table 4.11 provides a breakdown of this permitted floorspace and permitted and allocated employment land.